 Making a left turn at the first buoy and another left soon after, we were on our way back towards the shore.
 I got a couple of good feet to jump on, and I took full advantage of that.

 The course didn’t have us exit the water at the halfway mark.
-Instead, we had took a sharp left to head south, south-west for the second loop.
+Instead, we took a sharp left to head south, south-west for the second loop.
 Here I found a wonderful set of feet.
 The fella was clearly faster than me, so I had to work a bit to get into the slipstream, but once there, it was comfortable to hang on.
 I did that for a long while until he punched it.
-I stayed on the first time, but when that happened again a bit later, I just gave up.
+I stayed on the first time, but when he punched it again a bit later, I just gave up.
 No point redlining so early in the day.

 By then my right goggle had cleared up enough that I could see the timer.
 I estimated I wouldn’t be much faster than 2min/km if I picked it up a bit, so I got into a rhythm.